fernandorpm/git-unfollower/README.md

-# git-unfollower
-Git Unfollower is a simple app to find out who's not following you back on Github! >:(

 # Git Unfollower

 > Git Unfollower is a simple app to find out who's not following you back on Github! :sunglasses: All of the data used is public data provided by the Github API.